TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-20-twig-smoke-rendering-journey-of-fails.md

 ## Lure of Manual Thinking

-We've made a massive step back for any attempt to automate the process.
+We made a single little template to render correctly.
+At the same time, we also made a massive step back from any attempt to automate the process.
 We've just **used our brain for static analysis**:

 * we looked into the code with our eyes,
-* and we assumed from `for` called on `$items`
+* we deduce from the `for` tag called on `$items` that the value is an `array`
-* that the value is an `array` of strings.
+* we deduced from writing the `item` to the output that it is an array of strings.

-It is correct that our brain works, but how long this process takes for all 3214 variables in all our templates? 🚫
+It is correct, but how long will it take us for all 3214 variables in all our templates? 🚫

 <br>

 This solution is not generic, and without us, the CI would fail.
-The CI has to run without us, **the same way we raise an adult from our child**.
-First, we can feed them manually, but in the long term, we teach them how to use their hands, what food is and how to put it in their mouth.
+The CI has to run without any intervention, **the same way we raise an adult from our child**.
+First, we can feed them manually, but in the long term, we should teach them how to use their hands, what food is, and how to get and eat it.

 <br>